-I have been obsessed with the idea of a minimalist capsule wardrobe.
+I have been obsessed with the idea of a minimalist capsule wardrobe, ever since I read the Ultimate Capsule Wardrobe Guide from CapsuleWardrobe.co.

-The simplicity and ease just seems so perfect, I mean who doesn’t want to look put together every morning with no stress.
+The simplicity and ease just seem so perfect, I mean who doesn’t want to look put together every morning with no stress.

 I’m just not one of those people who wants to put on a full face of makeup even when I’m not leaving the house.
 Part of the joy of working from home for me is that I no longer needed to do that!